arbaazmir-1/arbaazmir-1/README.md

 # Welcome to my GitHub profile!
-My name is Abdullah, and I am a Full Stack Web Developer, Mobile App Developer and Machine Learning Engineer.
+My name is Abdullah, and I am a Full Stack Web Developer, Mobile App Developer.
 My portfolio website can be found at https://www.abdullahibnshahin.com where you can see some of my previous work and learn more about my skills and experience.

 ## Web Development
 I specialize in Web Development with a focus on creating dynamic and responsive web applications using the latest technologies.
 My skills include:

-### Web Development: Skilled in HTML, CSS, JavaScript, React and experienced in developing web applications using React, Next.js, Node.js, Express.js, MongoDB, Firebase, Vue and MySql.
+### Web Development: Skilled in HTML, CSS, JavaScript, React and experienced in developing web applications using React, Next.js, Node.js, Express.js, MongoDB, Firebase, Vue, Jest, Vitest, Tailwindcss, Bootstrap, Chakra and MySql.

 ## Mobile Development
 I also develop mobile applications for both iOS and Android.
 My skills include:

-### Mobile Development: Skilled in mobile development using Flutter, Java.
+### Mobile Development: Skilled in mobile development using Flutter, Java, React Native.

 ## Machine Learning
 Currently Learning Machine Learning.